Chao-Xi/jxazurebook/docs/az104/6network.md

 ### Summary from Chatgpt

-- The purpose of a network in Azure is to provide an isolated space for communication between resources.
+- The purpose of a network in Azure is to provide an **isolated space for communication between resources**.
 - Networks can provide private connectivity between resources within the network, as well as public connectivity to the internet or outside networks.
 - Azure virtual networks are similar to traditional on-premises networks and provide the same capabilities but in the Azure cloud.
 - **Virtual networks in Azure allow for subnetting, traffic control with network security groups, and the provision of public IP addresses**.
-- Virtual networks are isolated from other users and utilize the Microsoft backbone infrastructure.
+- Virtual networks are isolated from other users and **utilize the Microsoft backbone infrastructure**.
 - They enable private networking between resources and can integrate with on-premises networks and remote user devices through VPN gateways and peerings.
 - The components of a virtual network include an address space, the virtual network itself, and subnets for isolating resources.
 - With virtual networks, resources can communicate privately within the network and with other Azure services.

-## Creating Virtual Networks
+## 2 Creating Virtual Networks

 ### Designing a Network

 **Determine IP CIDR**

-Select a **Classless Inter-Domain Routing (CIDR)** notation that allows for growth and integration
+Select a **Classless Inter-Domain Routing (CIDR)** notation that allows for **growth and integration**

 **Subnetting Requirements**